Möbius transformation: Other groups

-For any field K, one can similarly identify the group PGL(2, K) of the projective linear automorphisms with the group of fractional linear transformations.
+For any field K, one can similarly identify the group PGL(2, K) of the projective linear automorphisms with the group of linear fractional transformations.
 This is widely used; for example in the study of homographies of the real line and its applications in optics.

 If one divides $\mathfrak{H}$ by a square root of its determinant, one gets a matrix of determinant one.
 This induces a surjective group homomorphism from the special linear group SL(2, C) to PGL(2, C), with $\pm I$ as its kernel.

-This allows showing that the Möbius group is a 3-dimensional complex Lie group (or a 6-dimensional real Lie group), which is a semisimple and non-compact, and that SL(2,C) is a double cover of PSL(2, C).
+This allows showing that the Möbius group is a 3-dimensional complex Lie group (or a 6-dimensional real Lie group), which is a semisimple and non-compact, and that SL(2, C) is a double cover of PSL(2, C).
 Since SL(2, C) is simply-connected, it is the universal cover of the Möbius group, and the fundamental group of the Möbius group is Z_{2}.